jtdLab/dart_counter/README.md

 TODO the comibination of multiple source streams is not implemented consitently in blocs

 make extension part of the class the extend part and part of statments

+TODO marks invitations and friendrequest as read doesnt work